IanBoyanZhang/MasteringRTOS/README.md

 In RTOS, we should avoid using dynamic allocation as much as possible

+## Concurrency and Synchronization

+If a task can acquire the key(semaphore), then only it can carry out the intended operation

+Task-waiting list

+If a task fails to get the key, then that task will be blocked and kernel will put that task into task waiting list.

+That means tasks state will be changed from "Running" to "Blocked"!

 ## References

 [FreeRTOS source code reading notes (CHN)](https://my.oschina.net/u/3699634/blog/1544909)